Shivter14/Shivtanium/README.md

 </div>

-Shivtanium runs *sub systems*; Like the `systemb` application set.

-These subsystems can run in parallel, and can communicate with each other.

-Input is handled by the Shivtanium OS Kernel, which also handles:
+Shivtanium has a Kernel, which handles:

 - System shutdown & reboot